Spedhelper

 Decoding and fluency are areas of strength for James who is fluent and accurate on reading fourth grade texts.
 He is proficient at reading all sounds in words and has strong literal comprehension of texts.
 He was able to give a good summary of a fourth grade story, but had more limited higher-level comprehension of the text.
 He was able to tell how a character felt, but not how her feelings changed.
 His answer to what was important in the story was limited and he needed prompting to expand his answer.
 On other stories, he was able to answer literal questions, give summaries, and identify the character’s main problem.
 He needed support with identifying the main idea of story, finding evidence, identifying a theme, and making inferences.

 A key part of a student’s reading present levels is the DRA, ARI, or whatever other levelled reading assessment your district uses.
-Note that these are NOT included in the assessment packet, but baselines and tips are included below!
+Note that these are not included in our assessment packet, but baselines and tips are included below!

 • The DRA is a pretty popular levelled reading assessment.
 At the lower levels, students read an entire book to you and then answer written questions.
 You come up with a level like 18 that they are reading at based on their accuracy, fluency, and comprehension.